Skip to Main Content

 Causes, Symptoms, Treatment, & Other Resources

-Chiari Malformation Is a medical condition where a part of the brain at the back of the skull abnormally descends through an opening in the skull.
-It is named after Dr. Hans Chiari who was an Austrian pathologist who in the late 1880’s studied deformities of the brain.
+Chiari Malformation is a medical condition where a part of the brain at the back abnormally descends through the opening at the bottom of the skull.
+(1) It is named after Dr. Hans Chiari, an Austrian pathologist who, in the late 1880s, studied deformities of the brain.

-In Chiari Malformations the Cerebellum and Brainstem move below the level of Foreman Magnum putting pressure on the lower parts of the brain (1).
-It can also affect the flow of spinal fluid around the brain and spinal cord.
+In Chiari Malformations, the cerebellum and brainstem move below the level of the foramen magnum.
+This can put pressure on the lower parts of the brain (1) and affect the flow of spinal fluid around the brain and spinal cord.

 Chiari Type 1 Malformation

-This malformation occurs during fetal development and is characterized by downward movement of the Cerebellum beneath the boney opening at the base of the skull (Foramen Magnum).
-It is typically 4 mm.
-Why is this important?
+This malformation occurs during fetal development.
+This first type is characterized by the downward movement of the cerebellum beneath the bony opening at the base of the skull.

-It can block the flow of spinal fluid between the spinal canal and brain leading to an increase in pressure.
+It can block spinal fluid flow, leading to an increase in pressure.
 It can also put pressure on the lower portion of the brain with varying symptoms.
-Chiari Type 1 Malformation is typically associated hydrosyringomyelia which is a fluid-filled cyst within the spinal cord.
+Chiari Type 1 Malformation can be associated with hydrosyringomyelia, a fluid-filled cyst within the spinal cord, which is better known as a “Syrinx.”

 Chiari Type II Malformation

-In Chiari Type II Malformation a greater amount of tissue extends down into the spinal canal compared to Chiari Type 1.
-It is usually associated with a myelomeningocele which is a form of Spina Bifida.
-This is a condition where the spinal canal and the backbone do not close before birth.
+In Chiari Type II Malformation, more tissue extends into the spinal canal than in Chiari Type 1.
+It is usually associated with a myelomeningocele, a form of spina bifida where part of the spinal cord and its coverings bulge outside the back.
+This is a condition where the baby’s spinal cord does not form or close properly during pregnancy.

 Chiari Type III Malformation